Sovereign Harbour Residents Association banner

 Tel: 01323 408047

-The SHT originally received the rentcharge income directly and therefore was registered with the Charity Commission.
-Following implementation of a decision to delegate collection of the rentcharges to a wholly owned subsidiary, Sovereign Harbour (Sea Defences) CIC, SHT applied to be removed from the register, and accordingly, now continues as a charity but without income of its own.
+The SHT originally received the rentcharge income directly and was registered as a charity with the Charity Commission.
+Following the implementation of a decision to delegate the collection of the rentcharge to a wholly owned subsidiary, Sovereign Harbour (Sea Defences) CIC, SHT applied to be removed from the charities register and, accordingly, now continues as a charity but without an income of its own.

-The Trust uses the CIC to collect the Estate Rentcharge and distributes the monies collected to the Environment Agency (EA) and to the marina operator, currently Premier Marinas who since May 2015 are owned by the Wellcome Trust.
+The Trust uses the CIC to collect the Estate Rentcharge and distributes the monies collected to the Environment Agency (EA) and to the marina operator, currently Premier Marinas, which since 2015 has been owned by the Wellcome Trust.

-The EA have entered a long-term Public Private Partnership (PPP/PFI) agreement with Pevensey Coastal Defence Ltd. for the flood defence work (see our Sea Defence Work page...)
-The current agreement ends in 2025 and SHRA has asked to be involved from an early stage when the new arrangements are being considered.
+The EA has entered a long-term Public Private Partnership (PPP/PFI) agreement with Pevensey Coastal Defence Ltd. for the flood defence work (see our Sea Defence Work page...)
+The current agreement ends in 2025, and SHRA has asked to be involved from an early stage when the new arrangements are being considered.